kbicknell/nu_url_translate/README.md

 Installation
 ------------

 Just clone this repository or download the source code as a zip and extract.
-Then, in Chrome, select "Load unpacked extensions" in `chrome://extensions` and pick the `nu_url_translate` directory.
-In Windows, this may require checking the "Developer mode" checkbox.
+Then, in Chrome, go to `chrome://extensions`, make sure the "Developer mode" checkbox is checked, select "Load unpacked extensions", and pick the `nu_url_translate` directory.

 The Makefile doesn't need to be run unless you want to regenerate the icons.